katherinebrown539/csc7210_p1/README.md

 ### Introduction
 Please run my code on a Unix system.
 Although the code should work on Windows, it has been verified to run on MacOS and Linux.

+### About
+This is a custom implementation of the Iterative Dichotomiser 3 (ID3) algorithm for generating decision trees.
+This project used a custom version of the KDD Cup 1999 dataset to detect various cyber attacks on a network system.

 ### Anaconda
 To run my code, you will need to install several Python libraries.
 I recommend using Anaconda's virtual environments.
 Otherwise, feel free to skip to the "Package Installation" section